webtides/luna-js/README.md

  After installing `luna-js` and the `luna-cli` as a dependency, you can simply run `luna --dev` to start your application in development mode.
-If this is the first time you have started `luna-js`, you will be asked if `luna-js` should generate a config-file and a basic directory structure for you.
+If this is the first time you have started `luna-js`, you will be asked if `luna-js` should generate a config file and a basic directory structure for you.

-## element-js concepts

-You can read all about `element-js` here: [@webtides/element-js](https://github.com/webtides/element-js).

 ## luna-js concepts